migsGUIao/CSOPESY_S12G25_Homeworks/Week 8/Readme.md

 For week 8 homework of CSOPSEY and continuation to MO1:
-- Added MemoryAllocator class to represent processes running in the memory
+- Added MemoryAllocator class to represent processes running in the memory.
-- Files regarding the memory repsentation is located at the "memory_files" directory
+- Files regarding the memory repsentation is located at the "memory_files" directory.
+If that directory does not exist, the program will automatically create one for you.
 - For convience, everytime the program starts, all of the contents of "memory_files" is deleted.
 Make sure to save before running the program.

 Notes: